-As we approach Christmas, I acknowledge your help and pass on my heartfelt gratitude for the aid you have provided to our neighbour Timor Leste, which is economically, the poorest country in South East Asia.
+As we approach Easter, I acknowledge your help and pass on my heartfelt gratitude for the aid you have provided to our neighbour Timor Leste, which is economically, the poorest country in South East Asia.

 The Salesian priests, brothers, sisters and co-workers are making significant contributions to the nation though their schools, orphanages and medical clinic.
 Their work is highly valued and appreciated by all who require those services.